-Britton pitched six strong innings and Nick Markakis hit a three-run double to lead the Baltimore Orioles to a 6-4 victory Sunday.
+CHICAGO – Nick Markakis hit a three-run double and Zach Britton pitched six strong innings to lead the Baltimore Orioles to a 6-4 win over the struggling Chicago White Sox on Sunday.

 Britton (5-1) allowed one run on five hits, struck out one and had three walks.
-The 23-year-old rookie left-hander lowered his ERA to 2.63.
-Britton was lifted after the sixth inning because of a callus that developed on his left middle finger.
+The 23-year old rookie left-hander lowered his ERA to 2.63.

 White Sox manager Ozzie Guillen was back in the dugout after being suspended two games for tweeting comments about an umpire earlier in the week.
 Before the game, Guillen said he agreed with the suspension.